Takers

-Takers is a 2010 American heist action thriller film directed by John Luessenhop.
-It features Matt Dillon, Paul Walker, Idris Elba, Jay Hernandez, Michael Ealy, T.I., Chris Brown, Hayden Christensen, and Zoe Saldaña.
+Takers is a 2010 American heist action thriller film directed by John Luessenhop and written by Peter Allen, Gabriel Casseus, Luessenhop, and Avery Duff.
+The film stars Matt Dillon, Paul Walker, Idris Elba, Jay Hernandez, Michael Ealy, Tip "T.I."
+Harris, Chris Brown, and Hayden Christensen.
 The film follows a group of professional bank robbers who specialize in spectacular robberies.
 They are pulled into one last job by a recently paroled cohort only to be pitted against a hard-boiled detective and his partner who interrupt their heist.

 Plot

 Detectives Jack Welles and Eddie Hatcher investigate a daring heist by a group of well-organized bank robbers.
 Led by Gordon Cozier, the crew consists of John, A.J., and brothers Jake and Jesse Attica.
 A former member, Ghost, was caught during a previous robbery five years before.
 In his absence, Jake began a relationship with Ghost's former girlfriend Lilly, who recently accepted his marriage proposal.

 After Ghost is released from prison, he reconnects with the crew and proposes a major heist.
 Only five days from now, $25 million will be transported by a convoy of two armored trucks, with all the money being carried in the first truck.

 Dressed as construction workers, the crew hide out underground, while Ghost poses as a police officer, so he can keep an eye out for the trucks.
 Meanwhile, John is ready to take out Ghost with a sniper rifle from the top of a nearby garage in case the whole thing is a set-up.
 The crew plan to detonate a blast when the armored trucks pass overhead, causing the trucks to fall underground.
 However, a cyclist causes the lead driver to stop short and the explosives are detonated too early.
 The lead driver radios the police, while armed guards pile out of the rear truck.

 A gunfight ensues between the robbers in the crater and the guards on the street, until John commandeers the rear truck and rams the lead truck into the crater where the crew cut into it.
 John and the other robbers pack the cash into bags, and flee through different sewage tunnels which they know to intersect with the subway system.

 Welles and Hatcher show up on the scene, and, after learning of the robbers' escape through the sewer system, remember a map of the city subway system from the Russian gang hideout, and deduce that they must be escaping through the stations marked on the map.
 They rush to the nearest station, where they find Jesse, and a chase ensues, during which Jesse hides his bag of money and is cornered.
 He shoots Detective Hatcher and escapes while Welles stops to aid his partner, who dies from his wound.